FAA chief says 737 MAX won't be cleared to resume flying in 2019

 Once the FAA clears the plane to fly and approves training changes, it will still take U.S. airlines 30 days or more to resume flights.
 Dickson told CNBC the FAA has not made a decision on pilot training requirements.

-The three U.S. carriers that operate the 737 MAX - Southwest Airlines Co (LUV.N), American Airlines Group Inc (AAL.O) and United Airlines Holdings Inc (UAL.O) - are scheduling flights without use of the aircraft until early March 2020, nearly a year since the plane was grounded after crashes killed 346 people in Indonesia and Ethiopia.
+The three U.S. carriers that operate the 737 MAX - Southwest Airlines Co, American Airlines Group Inc and United Airlines Holdings Inc - are scheduling flights without use of the aircraft until early March 2020, nearly a year since the plane was grounded after crashes killed 346 people in Indonesia and Ethiopia.

 Boeing must still conduct a certification test flight and there are a number of other steps, including technical reviews, that must be completed before the FAA will allow flights to resume.